cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 Note that we can omit the `-c Metagenomes` if we are working in a directory that has no other **BioMetaDB** projects.

+Using the `-r/--truncate` flag will return annotation IDs instead of descriptions for all output, excluding Prokka.

 `dbdm SUMMARIZE`

 <pre><code>SUMMARIZE: View summary of all tables in database